 Many beginners wonder “How much does it cost to own a chicken?”
-And in this article, we’re going to talk specifics about how chicken keeping can effect your wallet.
+And in this article, we’re going to talk specifics about how chicken keeping can affect your wallet.

 Like many things in life, you can make chicken keeping as expensive or inexpensive as you want.